JuliMuehl/SudokuDetection/README.md

 # Usage

-The sudokus i used are all generated using this website: <a src="https://1sudoku.com/print-sudoku"> https://1sudoku.com/print-sudoku </a>. <br>
+The sudokus I used are all generated using this website: <a src="https://1sudoku.com/print-sudoku"> https://1sudoku.com/print-sudoku </a>. <br>
 If you want to solve sudokus with a different font you will probably need to retrain the classifier by changing the files in the sudoku/training<1/2> directories and adjusting the arrays in training.Training.java.
 You should also make sure that the images have a resolution of about 500 X 500 pixels otherwise the contour detection may take very long.